 From food to music, art and recreation, Jackson has a lot to offer!
 When you are looking to get off campus, here are ten places to check out around Millsaps College.

-Just a short drive from campus you'll find trails perfect for biking or running at Ridgeland Multi-Purpose Trails.
-Also nearby is Providence Hill Farm, a state-of-the-art equestrian center, and the shores of the Ross Barnett Reservoir, perfect for afternoon picnicking.
+Just a short drive from campus you'll find trails perfect for biking or running at Ridgeland Multi-Purpose Trails and the shores of the Barnett Reservoir, a state-of-the-art equestrian center, and the shores of the Ross Barnett Reservoir, perfect for afternoon picnicking (just ask any student about the Overlook).
 During baseball season, you can grab a hot dog and catch a Mississippi Braves game at the awesome Trustmark Park arena in Rankin County.

 Annual events such as Hal's St. Paddy's Day Parade (the nation's fourth largest), Fondren's Zippity-Doo-Dah® Weekend, Belhaven's Bright Lights, Belhaven Nights, Jacktoberfest, CelticFest, and the Mississippi State Fair keep the festivities going year-round.
 You'll find many of Jackson's events are free or low cost.